IOnlySpeakMexican/Aztec-Licence-Manager/README.md

 ``/removetime - This requires three arguements, a user ID, Days (1 = 1 Day), Hours (1 = 1 Hour).
 Use this to remove time from a users whitelist``

-``/ticket - This requires one arguement, a user ID.
+``/ticket - This requires one arguement, a reason.
 Use this to create a ticket``

 ``/close - This requires no arguement.
 Use this to close a ticket``